storacha/specs/w3-aggregation.md

 ### Authorization

 Broker MUST have an authorization mechanism for allowed Storefront principals (e.g. web3.storage).
-Either by out-of-bound exchange of information or through a well defined API.
-In other words, broker can authorize invocations from `did:web:web3.storage` by validating signature from did.
+Either by out-of-band exchange of information or through a well defined API.
+In other words, a broker can authorize invocations from `did:web:web3.storage` by validating the signature is from the DID.
 This way, it allows web3.storage to rotate keys and/or re-delegate access without having to coordinate with the broker.

 ### Storefront offers broker an aggregate

 When a Storefront has enough content to fulfill an aggregate (each broker MAY have different requirements), a Filecoin deal for an aggregate MAY be requested by an `aggregate/offer` invocation.
-Deal negotiations with Filecoin Storage Providers SHOULD be handled out off band.
-Broker MUST acknowledge a request by issuing a signed receipt.
+Deal negotiations with Filecoin Storage Providers SHOULD be handled out-of-band.
+A broker MUST acknowledge a request by issuing a signed receipt.

 ```mermaid
 sequenceDiagram